mla/text-forge/README.md

 the template.

 Templates are compiled into normal Perl methods.
-As such, they can be passed arguments and return values as you would expect.
+As such, they can be passed arguments as you would expect.

     print $forge->run(
       \'<% my %args = @_ %>Name is <%= $args{name} %>',